Hadas-Schneider/Advanced-programming-project/README.md

-# Online Furniture Store 🛋️ - Advanced Programming Project
+#  - Advanced Programming Project | Online Furniture Store 🛋️
 -This Project was submitted by Rawad Safiya, Hadas Scheider , Tom Pashinsky and Dana Pugach-

 Welcome to our Online Furniture Store, a Python-based application that simulates a fully functional e-commerce platform.
 The application includes inventory management, user profiles, a shopping cart, a checkout process, and order management, all implemented using object-oriented programming (OOP) principles.